 All ACICIS programs operate under the direction of the ACICIS Resident Director, Dr Adrian Budiman, assisted by administrative staff in both Australia and Indonesia.
 ACICIS’ administrative steaff regularly check in with participants, and are available throughout the program to assist with any concerns.

 - Applicants should be aware that they are applying for the program, not a specific placement.
 Participants must therefore accept that they may not be placed in their desired choice.
 In addition, all ACICIS placements with business organisations depend entirely on the goodwill and preparedness of such organisations to host participants.
 Such organisations retain the right to withdraw from the program or vary the number of participants they host at any stage.
 Therefore, while acting in good faith in preparing participants for placements, ACICIS cannot guarantee any specific internship site and participants must accept this need for flexibility as a condition of participation in the Agricultural Professional Practicum.

 - The visa that participants enter Indonesia on is not a working visa.
 Participants are strictly prohibited from undertaking any form of paid work during their time on the APP.
 ACICIS takes this matter very seriously and will take disciplinary measures against any student found undertaking paid work of any kind throughout the program.

-- Please be advised that Indonesian Universities have a dress code which will be enforced by ACICIS.
-T-shirts and thongs are not appropriate.
+- Please be advised that Indonesian universities have a smart casual dress code which will be enforced by ACICIS.
+T-shirts, sleeveless tops, shorts and thongs are not appropriate.

 - Orientation is compulsory for all APP participants.
 If you cannot attend orientation then you will, unfortunately, not be able to participate in the program.